Cross-validated HAL Conditional Density Estimation

 Value

-Object of class haldensify
+Object of class haldensify, containing a fitted

-object; a vector of break points used in binning A
+hal9001 object; a vector of break points used in binning A

-; sizes of the bins used in each fit; the tuning
+over its support W; sizes of the bins used in each fit; the tuning

 parameters selected by cross-validation; the full sequence (in lambda) of